What to expect from a manual therapy.

 Your initial consultation will begin with questions about your current problem, general health and past medical history.
 This history gives your therapist key insights into what might be causing your problem.

 An examination will follow, which will involve the therapist placing their hands on the relevant areas of your body to feel the quality of the tissues.
 To make this easier, you may be asked to undress to your underwear, as long as you are comfortable to do so.
-If you wish, you are welcome to bring a “chaperone” with you.
+You are welcome to wear shorts and a t-shirt or close fitting clothing if you prefer.
+If you wish, you are welcome to bring a friend or relative with you.

-Simple movement tests and other specific tests might follow, depending upon the nature of the problem.
+Simple movement tests and other more specific tests are likely to follow, depending upon the nature of the problem.

 The therapist will then discuss their findings with you and a decision will be made as to whether treatment is appropriate and likely to be effective.
-If treatment is considered appropriate, the therapist is required to inform you of any possible after effects that might occur and how to manage them, as well as how long the treatment programme might be expected to take.
+If treatment is considered appropriate, the therapist is required to inform you of any possible after-effects that might occur and how to manage them, as well as how many visits might be involved.